Free Case Evaluation

 We live in perilous times.

-In times of war or national political paranoia any citizen brave enough to raise a contrary public view is at risk of government detention without trial, or conviction without just cause after trial by an unchecked prosecutorial authority with power to corrupt witnesses and process.
+In periods of war or national political paranoia any citizen brave enough to raise a contrary public view is at risk of government detention without trial, or conviction without just cause after trial by an unchecked prosecutorial authority with power to manipulate witnesses and process.

 Any great system of criminal justice must provide one basic protection to its citizenry: protection against arbitrary and lawless seizures of individuals by the State; in other words, protection against jack-booted state agents snatching an otherwise law abiding citizen from his home or the street, casting him into a dark cell without resource to a fair trial conducted by ethical, unbiased prosecutors and juries.

-In our system of Criminal Justice this protection is provided by a singular legal institution with a storied history: the writ of Habeas Corpus.
-In recent times even a conservative United States Supreme Court has acknowledge the central importance of the writ in a series of opinions according the right to a habeas hearing to foreign nationals held in Guantanamo Bay as alleged terrorists.
+In our system of Criminal Justice this protection is provided by a singular legal institution with a storied history: the Writ of Habeas Corpus.
+In recent times even a conservative United States Supreme Court has acknowledge the central importance of the writ in a series of opinions according the right to a habeas hearing to foreign nationals held in Guantanamo Bay, Cuba, as alleged terrorists.

-Commonly described as “The Great Writ”, the Petition for Habeas Corpus is a cornerstone of Anglo-Saxo, and more important, of American Democratic Jurisprudence.
+Commonly described as "The Great Writ", the Petition for Habeas Corpus is a cornerstone of Anglo-Saxon, and more important, of American democratic jurisprudence.

-Habeas corpus- Latin for “you have the body”- is the most important legal instrument for protecting individual freedom from lawless government action.
-For centuries it has provided protection to foreign national and U.S. citizens by requiring the government to justify any form of detention whenever a Writ is filed, thereby forcing the government to justify the legality of a prisoner’s detention or bring about his immediate release.
+Habeas corpus- Latin for "you have the body"- is the most important legal instrument for safeguarding individual freedom from lawless government action.
+For centuries it has provided protection to U.S. citizens and foreign nationals by requiring the government to justify any form of detention whenever a Writ is filed, thereby forcing the government to prove the legality of a prisoner's detention or bring about his immediate release.

 Habeas Corpus: where and how it is used